Catamaran Charters Greece

 No!
 Crewed catamaran charters require no experience—your captain and crew handle everything.
 If you want a bareboat charter, you’ll need a valid sailing license (RYA Day Skipper or equivalent).

-The best months are May to October, with June and September offering the best balance of great weather and fewer crowds.
+The best months for crewed yacht charters in Greece are May to October, with June and September offering the best balance of great weather and fewer crowds.
 July and August can be windy (Meltemi season), which may affect sailing routes.

 How early should I book my Greek yacht charter?